Well-posedness for a class of parabolic equations with singular-degenerate coefficients

-Our next lemma is non-standard in the theory on energy estimates for partial differential equations.
+for any $r \in (0,1)$.
+Then \eqref{inter-energy-0317} follows from the last estimate and a standard iteration argument (see \cite[Lemma 4.3]{Lin}, for example).
+The proof of the lemma is completed. \end{proof} Our next lemma is non-standard in the theory on energy estimates for partial differential equations.
 However, it provides key estimates to prove the control of $\W^{1,2}(Q_{r,\beta}, \beta)$-norm of weak solutions of \eqref{eqn-Q_R}. \begin{lemma} For every $\nu \in (0,1)$ and $M_0 \geq 1$, there exists a constant $N = N(n, \nu, M_0)>0$ such that the following assertion holds.
 Suppose that $\beta$ is a weight satisfying \eqref{beta-cond}, and $\bA$ is a matrix satisfying \eqref{ellip-cond} in $Q_{r, \beta}$ with some $r>0$.
 Suppose also that $u \in \W^{1,2}(Q_{r, \beta}, \beta)$ is a weak solution of \eqref{eqn-Q_R} in $Q_{r, \beta}$.
 Then

 where $\Theta_{\beta,r}(x)$ is defined in \eqref{Theta-beta-def}. \end{lemma} \begin{proof} By applying the dilation \eqref{scale-1} and using Lemma \ref{scaling-lemma}, it suffices to prove the lemma under the assumption that